Skip to content

 #Tenorshare UltData Alternatives

 UltData isn’t the only option.
-Two alternatives we’ve used directly are worth checking before you commit.
+Two alternatives are worth checking before you commit.

-Wondershare dr.fone iPhone Data Recovery covers the same three sources (device, iTunes, iCloud) and bundles iPhone screen unlock and an iOS system repair module that UltData sells separately. dr.fone’s scan was a few minutes slower in our cross-test, but its WhatsApp recovery preserved attachments more often when we re-ran the same backup through both apps.
+Wondershare dr.fone iPhone Data Recovery covers the same three sources (device, iTunes, iCloud) and bundles iPhone screen unlock and an iOS system repair module that UltData sells separately. dr.fone’s scan can run a little slower, but it’s often better at preserving WhatsApp attachments during recovery.

 Some links on this page are affiliate links, which means fone.tips may earn a commission at no extra cost to you.